 RECIPROCAL OR ENDORSEMENT LICENSES

-Upon notification to the IBOL by the Commission that an applicant has satisfactorily met all requirements for licensure or permit as allowed by law, the IBOL shall collect such fees as may be required and issue a license or permit on behalf of the Commission, evidencing the fact that the holder of such license or permit is authorized to practice the profession regulated by the Commission within the State of Idaho.
-(Idaho Code § § 54-405, 54-406, 54-408, 54-409, 54-410, 54-416 and 67-2613)
+Upon notification to the IBOL by the Board that an applicant has satisfactorily met all requirements for licensure as allowed by law, the IBOL shall collect such fees as may be required and issue a license on behalf of the Board, evidencing the fact that the holder of such license is authorized to practice the profession regulated by the Board within the State of Idaho.
+(Idaho Code § 54-1109 and § 67-2613)

 RENEWAL AND REINSTATEMENT OF LICENSES